jlortiz0/multiSav/README.md

  - Write better instructions
  - Gracefully handle refresh token errors
  - Properly log out instead of deleting the refresh tokens
- - Figure out what to do with X and C offline
- - Better handling of X when logged out
  - The various things I put in the comments
  - Find a bunch of weird edge cases